Will mortgages become more expensive? and other Budget questions

 He argues that lowering air passenger duty on flights between airports in the four UK nations is balanced by increasing the rate of tax from April 2023 on very long-haul flights (over 5,500 miles).

-He also says domestic flights only account for 4% of total aviation emissions.
+He also says domestic flights account for under 5% of total aviation emissions.
 In the end, it looks like it was a balancing act for the chancellor between the government's levelling-up agenda and climate considerations.

 Was anything mentioned for pensioners and how they are going to manage this winter?
 (Sandie Parkin)